Our Services

 Tax on Purchase of Property

-• Applies to the seller of immovable property.
+• Applies to the buyer of immovable property.

 • If Sale Consideration < Stamp Duty Value, then Stamp Duty Value is deemed as sale consideration for capital gain calculation.